Amphibious assault ship: World War II

 In 1937, British and American observers watched Shinshū Maru at work off Shanghai and immediately recognized a significant development in amphibious warfare.
 Shinshū Maru carried landing craft in a well deck that could be flooded, which allowed the landing craft to float free from an open stern gate.
-The ship could also hold additional craft on davits, but her next most impressive function was an ability to discharge vehicles from a deck-level parking garage directly onto a pier.
-The ship also carried two catapults for aircraft but did not embark operational seaplanes.
-She could, however, transport and unload aircraft if necessary, a capability further developed with Akitsu Maru, which even had a short take-off flight deck.
+The ship could also hold additional craft on davits.
+Her next most impressive function was an ability to discharge vehicles from a deck-level parking garage directly onto a pier.
+The ship carried two catapults for aircraft, but did not embark operational seaplanes.
+She could transport and unload aircraft, if necessary, a capability further developed with Akitsu Maru, which had a short take-off flight deck.